speedment/speedment-doc/pages/predicate.md

 This is something that is handled automatically by Speedment under the hood and does not require any additional coding.
 Our code will simply run faster width these specializations.

 ## Predicate Examples
-In the example below we want to print all films that has a `rating` that is either "G" or "PG", has a `length` greater than 120 and has a `specialFeature` that includes "Commentaries":
+The example below prints all films that has a `rating` that is either "G" or "PG", has a `length` greater than 120 and has a `specialFeature` that includes "Commentaries":
 ``` java
     films.stream()
         .filter(Film.RATING.in("G", "PG"))